by Erich von Holst and Karl Herzog

 Erich von Holst explained the propulsion or thrust generation of birds in cruising flight by the shifting of lift along the wing.
 Correspondingly he wrote in his paper about artificial birds as a means of studying the flight of birds (1943):

-- The mechanics of lift and thrust generation in the flight of birds
+- Basic principle of lift and thrust generation in the flight of birds

 - This is the original image with unequal cycle times.
 An image with equal cycle times, see The principle of flight / How birds fly

 It would be the ideal situation for the bird when during the downstroke of the wing the arm section and during the upstroke the hand section was missing.
 You can make it plausible if you imagine, the wing area would be reduced and could slip along the arm.
 It would then be shifted on the top of the stroke to the wing tip and on the bottom point to the wing root.
 In this way, seen over a whole flapping period, while maintaining the transverse force Q (or the lift) the thrust S gets larger than the backward directed force R. This ingenious trick of nature solves the mystery of bird flight.

 That you can even use the energy loss associated with the rearward directed drive R and can recover again (see The principle of flight) was not yet known at that time.